jamie-brannan/hundred-days-swiftui/ch03__startingSwiftUi/day022_notes.md

 :arrow_right_hook: *Looking at wrong "Project" number that he put into the answers git repo.*

-So idk what the hell happened, but htere's no scoring work, so I'm just going to copy the whole project over to my new repo and do the correction there.
+So idk what the hell happened, but there's no scoring work, so I'm just going to copy the whole project over to my new repo and do the correction there.

 > Add an @State property to store the user’s score, modify it when they get an answer right or wrong, then display it in the alert and in the score label.
 >